gobuffalo/authrecipe/README.md

 	$ buffalo db create -a

+### Migrate Your Databases

+The database was created succefuly, but no table yet.
+Buffalo can do it for you as well:

+	$ buffalo db migrate

 ## Install node modules
 Since Buffalo uses webpack for asset pipeline management, you need to install the required node modules before starting your  application:
 ```